KGB33/AdventOfCode2020/README.md

 ## Modular Logic

-On day three we had a pattern that repeated infiniatly in one direction.
+On day three we had a pattern that repeated infinitely in one direction.
 As such to iterate over it in that direction we could just loop back around.
 I.e `last_index + 1 == first_index`.
-An easy way to do this mathmadicly would
+An easy way to do this mathematically would
 be by using the modulo operator.

-Given some slice s, an interger i.
+Given some slice s, an integer i.

 `i = i + 1 % len(s)` will always be in s.